vibhav950/zerotunnel/docs/specifications/KAPPA.md

 - _**KDF(KM, N)**_ represents N bytes of output from a memory-hard [[6]](#9-references) key derivation function with the following input key material:

   - KDF Key = a low-entropy ASCII password or raw key bytes.
-  - KDF salt = a randomly generated salt attached along with the KDF output.
+  - KDF salt = a randomly generated salt attached to the KDF output.
   - KDF constant = an ASCII string distinct for each stage where this KDF is used.

 - _**Cipher-Enc(PT, K, iv)**_ represents a byte sequence that is the output of an encryption operation on the plaintext byte sequence PT using the block cipher encryption algorithm with key K and a random initialization vector.